 Add CA certificate on client browser like shown below.

-Finally, Apache web server is configured to listen on port 443 (https).
+Finally, the Apache web server is configured to listen on port 443 (https).

-PKI is the critical component in the IT world and it is integrated with many applications.
-It provides the authenticity of entity and encrypted channel for secure communication.
+PKI is a critical component in the IT world and it is integrated with many applications.
+It provides the authenticity of the entity and encrypted channel for secure communication.